JaeHye0n-AI/Understanding-Multi-Scale-Temporal-Information-for-TAL/README.md

 ### Data Preparation
 1. Download extracted features (THUMOS'14) from [LACP](https://github.com/Pilhyeon/Learning-Action-Completeness-from-Points).

-2. Place the features inside the `dataset` folder.
+2. Place the features inside the `dataset` directory.
     * Please ensure the data structure is as below.

 ~~~~